bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 6. Example Algorithm
 --------------------

-Autoloaders MAY choose any algorithm of their choice to locate files for the classes within an autoloadable library.
+Autoloaders are free to choose any algorithm of their choice to locate files for the classes within an autoloadable library.
 The following is an example algorithm for transforming a fully qualified class name into a file location:

-1. Remove the preceding namespace separators of the given fully qualified class name.
+1. Remove any preceding namespace separator of the given fully qualified class name.

 2. Match the beginning of the fully qualified class name against the documented base namespaces.

-3. When the base namespace is found, replace it by its corresponding directory.
+3. When a matching base namespace is found, replace it by one of the namespace's corresponding directories.

-3. Replace all namespace separators with the separators for the respective location scheme; in case of physical files these separators are the directory separators for the respective operating system.
+3. Replace all remaining namespace separators with the directory separators of the respective operating system.

 4. Suffix the result with the string `.php`

-The result is the name of a PHP file relative to the root of a library.
+The result is the path to a PHP file relative to the root of the library.
 If the autoloader knows the location of that library, it can successfully load the file now.